-But wow, did I start grinning when my explorations revealed a fat 6″ diameter beefsteak tomato hanging in the shade.
+But wow, did I start grinning when my explorations revealed a fat, 6-inch diameter beefsteak tomato hanging in the shade.

 My mouth started to water as I cradled the heavy beauty.

 Pushing further into the nightshade jungle, I felt a cat’s claw vine hook into the top of my foot.
-Reactively jerking my foot, the barb worked its way in deeper.
+Reactively jerking my foot, I felt the barb work its way in deeper.